Tie Xuan: Fight against the Yan army

 On the 15th day of the 5th month, Zhu Di's army attacked Jinan, and Tie Xuan and Sheng Yong defended the city.
 Zhu Di sent them a letter urging them to surrender, but it failed.
 On the 17th day of the 5th month, Zhu Di's Yan army diverted a river by digging into its embankment and released water into the city.
 Tie Xuan, realizing that the situation was not encouraging, sent 1,000 men to feign surrender.
 Zhu Di was overjoyed, and the Yan army's officers and soldiers all cheered.
 Tie Xuan ordered the rest of his warriors to lie on top of the city walls and wait for Zhu Di to enter.
 They were to ambush him by throwing down iron panels; a supporting ambush was to take place at the broken bridge.
-Soon after, when Zhu Di did not yet enter the city, the iron panels were unexpectedly thrown down.
+Soon after, when Zhu Di had not yet entered the city, the iron panels were unexpectedly thrown down.
 Zhu Di was greatly alarmed and fled.
-The troops hidden for the ambush were exposed, and the bridge between was also not yet cut off.
+The troops hidden for the ambush were exposed, and the bridge between them was also not yet cut off.
 Zhu Di urged his horse to run quickly and go.
 Furious, Zhu Di decided to use cannons to bombard the city.
-Tue Xuan wrote on some wooden tablets, "The sublime Emperor's spirit tablet" (高皇帝神牌) several times and hung them down from the top of the city walls.
+Tie Xuan wrote on some wooden tablets, "The Emperor Gao's spirit tablet" (高皇帝神牌) several times and hung them down from the top of the city walls.
 The Yan army was obliged to cease the bombardment.
 After more than three months under siege, Jinan continued to defend itself.
-At that time the pacification troops there numbered 200,000 and they planned to recover the city of Dezhou.
-The Prince of Yan was fearful so he lifted the siege to return north.
+At that time, Ping An's troops there numbered 200,000, and they planned to recover the city of Dezhou.
+The Prince of Yan was fearful, so he lifted the siege to return north.